WebAssembly/design/FutureFeatures.md

   `grow_memory`
 * `current_table_length`: like `current_memory`.

-Additionally, in the MVP, tables' an only store untyped functions.
-This could be relaxed to:
+Additionally, in the MVP, the only allowed element type of tables is a generic "function" type which simply means the element can be called but there is no static signature validation check.
+This could be improved by allowing:
-* functions with a particular signature, allowing code generators to use multiple homogeneously-typed function tables to replace the implied dynamic signature check of a heterogeneous table with a static validation check
+* functions with a particular signature, allowing wasm generators to use multiple homogeneously-typed function tables (instead of a single heterogeneous function table) which eliminates the implied dynamic signature check of a call to a heterogeneous table;
-* any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes
+* any other specific GC reference type, effectively allowing WebAssembly code to implement a variety of rooting API schemes.